datacats/datacats/README.md

 new template files added use "reload" to force a site reload.

 ```
-datacats reload myproject
+datacats reload mytown
 ```

-You may omit "myproject" when running datacats commands from within the project directory or any subdirectory.
+You may omit "mytown" when running datacats commands from within the environment directory or any subdirectory.

-## Add existing extensions
+## Add CKAN extensions

 Install any of the 100+ existing CKAN extensions.

-First download or clone an extension in to your project directory.
+First download or clone an extension in to your environment directory.

 ```
 cd myproject